Education in the Australian Capital Territory: Primary and secondary education

 In 2005 there were 60,275 students in the ACT school system.
 59.3% of the students were enrolled in government schools with the remaining 40.7% in non-government schools.
 There were 30,995 students in primary school, 19,211 in high school, 9,429 in College and a further 340 in special schools.

 The ACT has the highest retention rate in Australia with 89% of the number of students who were enrolled in year 7 in 1999 were enrolled full-time in year 12 in 2004.
 This retention rate has declined from a peak in 1994 when the rate was nearly 5% more, probably because of poor job prospects for young people at that time compared with 2004.

 During 2006 the ACT Government announced closures of up to 39 schools, to take effect from the end of the school year.
 After a series of consultations the Government announced its "Towards 2020: Renewing Our Schools" plan that closed ten schools at the end of 2006 with more in 2007 and 2008, while consolidating school campuses and opening other schools through to 2010.
 The Government paid $750 'transitional funding' to students whose schools have closed, provided they attended another government school, to facilitate provision of new school uniforms.

 The communities associated with Cook Primary School and Flynn Primary School lodged appeals through the ACT Supreme Court.
 While Cook withdrew its appeal within a week, Flynn's appeal is still ongoing, with the community having raised $50,000 for security of costs.

 The academic year in the ACT generally runs from the end of January until mid-December for primary and secondary schools.
 The Australian Capital Territory schools operate on a four-term basis.
 Schools are closed for the ACT public holidays.

+Secondary qualifications

+Until 2015, the ACT's year 12 leaving certificate was the ACT Year 12 Certificate.
+Since then, it has been the Australian Capital Territory Senior Secondary Certificate (ACT SSC).
+Vocational Education and Training (VET) qualifications can also be earned.